Ginger and Rosa Parent Guide

-Why is Ginger and Rosa is rated PG-13 for mature disturbing thematic material involving teen choices - sexuality, drinking, smoking, and for language.
+Why is Ginger and Rosa rated PG-13?
+Ginger and Rosa is rated PG-13 by the MPAA for mature disturbing thematic material involving teen choices - sexuality, drinking, smoking, and for language.

 Violence: The threat of a nuclear holocaust is frequently discussed along with some brief archival footage of the bomb in Hiroshima.
 This threat becomes a source of anxiety for a young teen.
 Protestors riot in the street and police move in to break up the protest.
 Some participants, including a young teen, are jailed.
 A married couple’s arguments sometimes include physical blows.
 Teens talk back to their parents.
 A mother slaps her daughter’s face.
 A character attempts suicide.

 Sexual Content: A brief scene shows two women in the process of giving birth.
 Teens make out in an alley and one couple has sex on the sidewalk.
 A man walks in on his daughter and her friend who are wearing only their pants and bras.
 Girls are seen in their bras in several scenes.
 A man looks lustily at his daughter’s young friend.
 The sounds of sexual activity between an adult and teen are heard.
 A teen becomes pregnant.

 Language: The script includes two strong sexual expletives, infrequent profanities and numerous terms of Deity.
 Name-calling includes sexually derogatory terms.

 Alcohol / Drug Use: Teens and other characters smoke and drink on numerous occasions.
 A young girl throws up after drinking.
 A young adult male buys beer for a teen girl.
 A woman overdoses on pills.

 Ginger and Rosa Parents' Guide